Hello, my name is Nellie

 Nellie is an SMS-based system for promoting patient self-care.
 It is the most researched and effective of its kind in the world.

 The underpinning methodology and technology is Simple Telehealth, which was invented in 2008 in the UK.
 Known there as Florence (or Flo), it is adopted widely across the UK’s National Health Service.
 Florence has improved the lives of tens of thousands of patients with a range of conditions include asthma, diabetes, COPD, and heart conditions.
 Simple Telehealth is also used by the USA's Veterans' Affairs Department.

 The system is clinician led.
 Using existing or newly-developed shared action plans, doctors and nurses work together on the priorities in their clinics.
 The action plans shape the development of the technical protocols that manage the sending and receiving of messages.

 In 2016, SEMPHN partnered with the Simple Telehealth organisation to develop an upgraded version of the technology.
-Nellie is currently being trialled by three GPs in South Eastern Melbourne.
+Nellie is currently being trialled by three GPs in practices across South Eastern Melbourne.

 This video created by the Health Foundation shows Flo's impact on people:

 We acknowledge the Kulin Nation who are the traditional custodians of the land our catchment covers.
 We pay our respects to them, their culture and their Elders past, present and future, and uphold their relationship to this land.

 While the Australian Government Department of Health has contributed to the funding of this website, the information on this website does not necessarily reflect the views of the Australian Government and is not advice that is provided, or information that is endorsed, by the Australian Government.
 The Australian Government is not responsible in negligence or otherwise for any injury, loss or damage however arising from the use of or reliance on the information provided on this website.